pinterest/gestalt/docs/markdown/blog/2023_q1_newsletter.md

 <ImgContainer src="https://i.pinimg.com/originals/33/8b/84/338b84c2f282d39a9fe20dcf7b3b9622.png" alt="a small red button that says Save" />
 We plan to vastly improve Gestalt’s support for the mobile web experience in 2023.
 Our first step towards that goal was the creation of a mWeb adaptive version of Modal.
 This new feature within Modal makes it easier to build features that gracefully adapt from desktop to mobile devices.
 This work should lead to more consistent experiences in our mobile web product built with less code in less time.

-Go check out the mobile-adaptive Modal
+Go check out Gestalt's [mobile-adaptive Modal](https://gestalt.pinterest.systems/web/modal#Mobile)

 <TwoCol>
 <Group>